Atlantic Illumination Entertainment Lighting

 One could buy new cases for all of this, but I like to peruse second-hand, surplus, thrift, pawn and antique stores, or to frequent yard sales and flea markets to search for unique boxes and cases for my purposes.
 These could be suitcases, tool kits, briefcases, map cylinders and mailing tubes, shipping/storage containers for some long-ago product, or boxes designed to hold some piece of industrial or military equipment.

 When the price is right, I often buy cases just to have them on hand even if I have no immediate purpose for them.
 Eventually, I actually have ended up using many.
-It's great to have a case, box or tube "in stock" when I decide to incorporate a new kit or add an item to one of my existing ones.
+It's great to have a case, box or tube "in stock" when I decide to incorporate a new kit into my inventory, or to add an item to one of my existing ones.
 Possessing this variety means it is more likely that one of these cases will suit my intended purpose.
 Plus, it has spawned interesting conversations with clients when they see a unique or rare case.
 Personalising with him or her is a positive business step and a good relation builder.
-Clients like to see organised, confident persons and/or companies doing work for them.
+Clients like to see an organised company with confident personnel doing the work for them.
 Client confidence is personified when one is prepared for any situation.
 Complete and organised kits are one way to do that.

-Other suggested case types are makeup or utility ones, fishing tackle boxes, and professional still or video camera bags.
+Alternate case styles that I suggest are makeup or utility ones, fishing tackle boxes, and professional still or video camera bags.
 The former typically have fold-out or pull-out trays, while the latter usually have multiple pockets.
 The number, size and types of things you intend to include will determine how appropriate a given case style might be.
-Regardless, collect all types for future purposes.
+Regardless, collect all types so as to be prepared for future purposes.

-Multiple cases, and boxes within boxes, keep things individualised and at the ready for any task.
-They avert the need to rummage through a plethora of disorganised contents to locate a necessary item.
-Yes, they take up more space and it requires extra time to get to an item buried several containers deep, but the organisation they provide more than makes up for that.
-Plus, the ease of inventorying separate cases is a breeze.
+Multiple cases and boxes within boxes keep things individualised and at the ready for any task.
+This method removes the bother to rummage through a plethora of contents to locate a necessary item.
+Yes, they take up more space, and it requires extra time to get to an item buried several containers deep, but the organisation they provide more than makes up for that.
+Plus, the ease of inventorying each case is a breeze.
+The idea here is to have groupings of like items, but separation from other groups.
+Multiple internal cases achieve this.
+Farther on, you will read about dividing these cases themselves through the usage of commercial containers.

 A Caution

-Along the same lines, look for damaged flight cases used by production companies.
-These were likely expensive cases when new and so could provide the best protection if they were to be restored.
-Most times, the cases have broken or missing hardware and/or damaged or missing edging.
+Along the same lines, look for damaged flight/road cases used by production companies.
+These were likely expensive when new and so could provide the best protection if they were to be restored.
+Most times, the cases have broken or missing hardware and/or damaged or absent edging.
 Some may have perforated sides.
 Simply remove the broken or missing items and replace them by purchasing from the nearest case company.
-Or, make one good case out of two bad ones.
-Clean tape and writing off, and repaint as necessary for a robust case that will be useful once again.
+Or, make one good case out of two damaged ones.
+Clean all tape and writing off, and then repair and repaint as necessary for a robust case that will be useful once again.

 Having these kits at the ready and they being internally